Desert Lightning News Women’s History Digital Edition – February 25, 2022

+Celebrating the accomplishments of women in aviation, aerospace and the U.S. military.
+An AerotechNews.com Publication.

-Hello everyone – thanks for checking out our Women’s History Month issue, a special, combined issue of Luke AFB Thunderbolt and Davis-Monthan AFB Desert Lightning News.
+Hello everyone – thanks for checking out our Women’s History Month issue, a special, combined publication of Aerotech News and Review and the Nellis AFB / Creech AFB Desert Lightning News.
 It’s our privilege to bring you a look at some of the pioneering accomplishments of women in the fields of aviation, aerospace and service in our nation’s military.
 Click on the link below for your free digital copy of our Women’s History issue, viewable on your desktop or mobile device.

 Here’s a preview of what you’ll find in this special edition: